ashierj/superdemo/doc/user/workspace/gitlab_agent_configuration.md

 Define egress rules when:

-- The GitLab instance is available on a private IP.
+- The GitLab instance is on a private IP range.
-- Workspace users must access a cloud resource available on a private IP.
+- Workspace users must access a cloud resource on a private IP range.

 Each element of the list defines an `allow` attribute with an optional `except` attribute.
-The `allow` attribute defines an IP CIDR range to allow traffic from.
+`allow` defines an IP range to allow traffic from.
-The `except` attribute lists IP CIDR ranges to exclude from the `allow` range.
+`except` lists IP ranges to exclude from the `allow` range.

 **Example configuration:**